The Untold Truth Of The Menendez Brothers

 A former mob boss shared a cell with them

 The noteworthy developments in the lives of Lyle and Erik Menendez definitely didn't end at their incarceration, though.
-A rather fascinating anecdote from ex-New York Mafia captain (and now motivational speaker) Michael Franzese revealed that the former mob boss actually encountered the brothers during his time at the Los Angeles County Jail.
+A rather fascinating anecdote from ex-New York Mafia captain (and now motivational speaker) Michael Franzese (pictured above) revealed that the former mob boss actually encountered the brothers during his time at the Los Angeles County Jail.

 Advertisement